0%

 // gen-ai-job-app/backend/server.js

-require('dotenv').config(); // Load environment variables first
+require('dotenv').config(); // Load environment variables first.
+Always first.

 const express = require('express');